 To maintain a balanced, portion-controlled meal, fill half your plate with vegetables and fruit, about one-quarter with lean protein and one-quarter whole grains.
 And, take your time while eating.
 By eating more slowly, you give your brain time to register that you are full and satisfied before overeating.

 You may find it difficult to get a full workout in during Passover but movement is just as important during holidays as it is every day of the year.
-Try incorporating activity into your day in practical ways, such as short walks.
+Try incorporating physical activity into your day in practical ways, such as short walks.